open-mmlab/mmselfsup/README.md

 - Higher accurcy for some algorithms.

 Find more new features in [1.x branch](https://github.com/open-mmlab/mmselfsup/tree/1.x).
 Issues and PRs are welcome!

-### Stable version

-MMSelfSup **v0.11.0** was released in 30/12/2022.

-Highlights of the new version:

-- Support InterCLR
-- Fix some bugs

-Please refer to [changelog.md](docs/en/changelog.md) for details and release history.

-Differences between MMSelfSup and OpenSelfSup codebases can be found in [compatibility.md](docs/en/compatibility.md).

 ## Installation